-Varietal Description: Early CA Red is great for braiding to keep at-the-ready in the kitchen for any garlic emergency.
+Varietal Description: Early CA Red is suitable for braiding..
 Its flavor is well-rounded; spicy but not overpowering.
-As an early-maturing garlic, start checking mid-May to see if crop is ready.
-The clove set on this variety is unique; unlike most Artichoke types, Early CA Red will set 2-3 large central cloves the same size as the outer cloves.
-No itty-bitty central cloves on this one!
+The clove set on this variety is very unique.
+Unlike most Artichoke types, Early CA Red will set 2-3 large central cloves the same size as the outer cloves instead of itty-bitty central cloves.